-At our fiscal year end, we had a \$185 million line of credit with \$119 million in borrowings outstanding and cash of almost \$5 million.
-Subsequent to our fiscal year end, we raised over \$40 million in gross proceeds in a term preferred stock offering.
-Our availability on our line and the recent term preferred stock offering provide us with the capital to make more investments and grow our company.
+At our fiscal year end, we had a \$185 million line of credit with \$95 million in borrowings outstanding and cash of \$4.5 million.
+Our availability on our line, access to capital markets, and potential future liquidity events provide us with the capital to make more investments and grow our company.

-We are committed to covering our monthly distribution to common stockholders with net investment income, which we did for the fiscal year ended March 31, 2015 by over 103%.
-We are also committed to increasing our monthly distribution to common stockholders, which we did by over 4% in April 2015.
-The annual dividend yield on our common stock was approximately 10% as of May 19, 2015.
+We are committed to covering our monthly distribution to common stockholders with net investment income generated in the current year or prior years, which we accomplished for the fiscal year ended March 31, 2016.
+We are also committed to maintaining or increasing our monthly distribution to common stockholders.
+The annual dividend yield on our common stock was approximately 11% as of May 16, 2016.

-We have a strong and experienced management team which strives to build portfolio investments.
-We remain true to our investment thesis of creating secure income to pay monthly distributions and at the same time we seek to own significant equity in our investments so that we can deliver further results to shareholders through capital gains.
-We believe our investment strategy will continue to reward stockholders, as demonstrated by a total return of over 11% on our shares during the fiscal year ended March 31, 2015.
-We know that our strict adherence to our code of ethics will continue to make us a superior company.
-We invite stockholders to attend the Annual Stockholders' Meeting on August 6, 2015, at Gladstone Investment's corporate headquarters located at 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102.
+We have a strong and experienced management team which strives to build our portfolio of investments.
+We remain true to our investment thesis of creating secure income to pay monthly distributions while we seek to own significant equity in our investments and deliver further results to shareholders through capital gains.
+We believe our investment strategy will continue to reward stockholders, as demonstrated by our strong dividend yield and potential for special distributions in the future.
+We know that our strict adherence to investment fundamentals and our code of ethics will continue to make us a superior company.

+We invite stockholders to attend our Annual Stockholders' Meeting on August 4, 2016, at Gladstone Investment's corporate headquarters, located at 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102.
 We ask that you please vote your shares promptly.